Paris Travel Guides

 Best time to visit Paris

-July and August are the peak of tourist season — the Eiffel Tower queue proves it.
-Parisians themselves largely leave in August, which gives the city a slightly emptied-out quality that some visitors find charming and others find disorienting.
-Either way: book accommodation and Eiffel Tower access well in advance.
+Summer — July and August are peak season.
+Long days, perfect temperatures, and also the Eiffel Tower queues that stretch into hours.
+Parisians largely leave in August, which gives the city a slightly emptied-out quality — some find it charming, others find it disorienting.
+Book accommodation and Eiffel Tower access weeks in advance.

-Winter in Paris is underrated.
-The Christmas market along the Champs-Élysées is one of the better ones in Europe.
+Winter — The Christmas market along the Champs-Élysées is one of the better ones in Europe.
 The Louvre and Musée d'Orsay are quieter.
-Angelina on Rue de Rivoli has been serving the same hot chocolate since 1903, and it tastes best when it's cold outside.
+Angelina on Rue de Rivoli serves hot chocolate that tastes best when it's cold outside.
+Hotel rooms cost less.
+Museums feel like yours.

 Getting around Paris